Optical Aspect of Cosmological Black Holes in Einstein-Maxwell-Dilaton Theory: Shadow behaviors and empirical constraints

 \subsection{Constraints from empirical results}

 To approach an alignment between the rational predictions and the empirical data, the following subsection will present an analysis of the shadow cast by rotating cosmological EMD black holes, incorporating relevant data from the EHT collaboration.
-Specifically, we exploit the EHT observational results for M$87^*$ and Sgr$ A^*$ to establish constraints on the parameters of these black holes \cite{ EventHorizon,Gogoi,Chakhchi}.
-Using the fractional deviation from the Schwarzschild black hole shadow diameter, defined as
+Specifically, we exploit the EHT observational results for M$87^*$ and Sgr$ A^*$ to establish constraints on the parameters of these black holes \cite{ EventHorizon,Gogoi,Chakhchi}. { Using the fractional deviation from the Schwarzschild black hole shadow diameter, defined as

-it has been demonstrated that these constraints can be imposed on black hole parameters through the dimensionless quantity \( R_s/M \).
-Indeed, the 1-\(\sigma\) and 2-\(\sigma\) measurements derived from observational data are provided in Table~\ref{t1}.
+it has been demonstrated that these constraints can be imposed on black hole parameters through the dimensionless quantity \( R_s/M \)} where $R_s$ is shadow radii and $M$ is the black hole mass.
+Indeed, the 1-\(\sigma\) and the 2-\(\sigma\) measurements derived from observational data are provided in Table~\ref{t1}.

 In Fig.(\ref{Cs1}), we illustrate the regions of cosmological rotating EMD AdS black holes that are $(1-\sigma)$ and $(2-\sigma)$ consistent or inconsistent with the EHT data.
-These regions are shown by varying the cosmological constant for three different values of the rotation parameter.
-Based on the figure, we can deduce that for all three rotation parameter values, achieving consistency with the EHT data requires a very small negative value of the cosmological constant.
-As the cosmological constant approaches this small negative value, the shadow radii align closely with the observational constraints from EHT for M87* and Sgr A*.
-The variation of the cosmological constant in this negative regime plays a primordial role in fine-tuning the theoretical predictions to remain within the $(1-\sigma)$ and $(2-\sigma)$ confidence levels set by EHT observations.
+These regions are shown by varying the cosmological constant for three different values of the rotation parameter. { Based on the figure, we can deduce that for all three rotation parameter values, achieving consistency with the EHT data requires a very small negative value of the cosmological constant}.
+As the cosmological constant approaches this small negative value, the shadow radii align closely with the observational constraints from EHT for M87* and Sgr A*. { The variation of the cosmological constant in this negative regime plays a primordial role in fine-tuning the theoretical predictions to remain within the $(1-\sigma)$ and $(2-\sigma)$ confidence levels set by EHT observations}.

 Indeed, by taking a small value of the cosmological constant, for instance, $\lambda = -0.01$, we now consider the variation of the shadow radii in terms of the charge.
 It is clear from Fig.(\ref{Cs2}) that a more consistent situation is presented.
 For different values of the electric charge, the curves remain within the $(1-\sigma)$ bound, and for Sgr A* (EHT$_{\text{Keck}}$).
-The curves could shift to the $(2-\sigma)$ bound for small values of the rotation parameter and large values of the charge.
+The curves could be shifted to the $(2-\sigma)$ bound for small values of the rotation parameter and large values of the charge.